BasPieren/web-design-1819/README.md

 - [ ] .

 ## Description 📝
 The goal for this course is to create a functional and pleasurable user experience for Larissa.
-In my case I wanted to tackle on of her biggest problems: booking a flight ticket.
+In my case I wanted to tackle one of her biggest problems: booking a flight ticket.
 I wanted to improve the way she navigates through a form while also giving her the experience of anticipation that people have when they start preparing for a vacation.

 ## Installing 🔍
 To install this application enter the following into your terminal: